Probing protoneutron stars with gamma-ray axionscopes: -LAT gamma-ray signal analysis

 In full analogy, we prepare a \fermi-LAT model $\bm{\mu}_{\pi N}(t)$ of pionic processes based on Eq.~(\ref{eq:PionFit}).
 This depends on a fourth parameter $\omega_c$ and therefore needs to be prepared per time interval.
 To simplify the simulation work, we fix $\omega_c$ and its time-dependence to the respective prediction from the numerical SN simulation with model SFHo-s18.8.
 Consequently, we simulate the formula on a grid of $E^0_{\pi N}\in\left[100, 400\right]$ MeV and $\beta_{\pi N}\in\left[0.2, 4\right]$ for time intervals of $1\,\mathrm{s}$ with $A_{\pi N} = 100\times\Tilde{A}_{\pi N}$.

 \paragraph*{Parameter reconstruction.} We use a Poisson likelihood function per energy bin

 as the statistical model for our parameter inference with \texttt{MultiNest} \cite{Feroz:2008xx}, where $N_E$ is the number of energy bins.
 We use 1000 live points and an evidence tolerance of 0.2 following the recommendations of the developers for parameter estimation tasks.
 The target observation $\bm{n}$ is produced with the exact time-dependence of the parameters for each contribution, respectively, given in Appendix~\ref{app:Parameters}.
-To simulate the target data, we choose a combination of ALP couplings compatible with currently existing bounds from astrophysical observations, i.e.~${g_{a\gamma} = 3\times10^{-15}}~\GeV^{-1}$ and $g_{ap} = 5\times10^{-10}$.
+To simulate the target data, we choose a combination of ALP couplings in the reach of \fermi-LAT and compatible with currently existing bounds from astrophysical observations, i.e.~${g_{a\gamma} = 3\times10^{-15}}~\GeV^{-1}$ and $g_{ap} = 5\times10^{-10}$.
+Following the procedure described in Sec.~III.B of Ref.~\cite{Calore:2023srn}, we compute the \fermi-LAT sensitivity for the Galactic SN case under examination.
+The result is shown as a red region in Fig.~\ref{fig:Sensitivity} in the plane $g_{a\gamma}$ vs $g_{ap}$ considering an ALP mass $m_a=10^{-10}\,\eV$.
+We also report the leading astrophysical constraints on $g_{ap}$~\cite{Lella:2023bfb} (hatched black region) and $g_{a\gamma}$~\cite{Ning:2024eky} (hatched blue).
+In particular, the LAT sensitivity scales as $\propto g_{ap}^2 \times g_{a\gamma}^2$.
+For $g_{ap}=5\times10^{-10}$ \fermi-LAT is sensitive to ALP-photon couplings $g_{a\gamma}\gtrsim0.97\times10^{-16}\,\GeV^{-1}$ in presence of pions in the SN core (left panel) and to $g_{a\gamma}\gtrsim1.52\times10^{-16}\,\GeV^{-1}$ in absence of pions in the SN core~(right panel).
+We remark that the value of the mass does not affect the reported sensitivity as long as $m_a\ll10^{-9}\,\eV$~(see Eq.~\eqref{eq:mcrit}).
+Analogously, bounds on $g_{ap}$ are not sensitive to the small value of the mass, while constraints on $g_{a\gamma}$ slightly change with the mass in this range.